MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-prerequisites.md

 ### Manually load ip_tables

-While most Linux distributions include the ip_tables module, some distributions might not.
+While most Linux distributions automatically load the ip_tables module, some distributions might not.
 For example, REHL 8.5 doesn't load the ip_tables by default.

-To check for the presence of this module, run the most recent version of mst-readiness tool on the server to validate its presence.
+To check for the presence of this module, run the most recent version of mst-readiness tool on the Linux server.
 The check for ip_tables was added to the readiness tools script on February 11 2022.

-If the module isn’t present, the tool will stop on the ip_tables module check.
-In this scenario, you can run the following commands to manually load the ip_tables module, and then validate they're now present.
+If the module isn’t present, the tool stops on the ip_tables module check.
+In this scenario, you can run the following commands to manually load the module.

 **Manually load the ip_tables module**:

-In the context of sudo, run the following commands on your Linux server to validate the presence of the tables, and then to manually load them if necessary:
+In the context of sudo, run the following commands on your Linux server:

 1. Validate the presence of ip_tables on the server: `lsmod |grep ip_tables`

-2. If ip_tables isn't present, run the following to load the module into the kernel immediately, without a restart:  Run `/sbin/modprobe ip_tables`
+2. If ip_tables isn't present, run the following to load the module into the kernel immediately, without a restart: `/sbin/modprobe ip_tables`

 3. Rerun the validation to confirm the tables are now loaded: `lsmod |grep ip_tables`